jyoung4242/articles/CA/cellularautonoma.md

 <img src="image-3.png" alt="first index" style="width:250px; "/>

 The first index of the array is the top left corner of the grid.
-This is relatively unique in the sense that this index only has 3 real neighbors.
+This is relatively unique in the sense that this index only has three real neighbors.
 But as we mentioned before, out of bound (OOB) indexes will be treated as walls.
-If we count up each neighbor index, plus the OOB indexes, we get a value of 7.
-Since this count is higher than 4, we will flip this indexes value to 1 in the new array we are creating.
+If we count up each neighbor index, plus the OOB indexes, we get a value of seven.
+Since this count is higher than four, we will flip this indexes value to one in the new array we are creating.

 <img src="image-5.png" alt="new array first index" style="width:250px; "/>

 ### Iterating

-The second index of the array is a 1.
-Now this index only has 3 OOB indexes that will count as walls.
+The second index of the array is a one.
+Now this index only has three OOB indexes that will count as walls.

 <img src="image-4.png" alt="second index" style="width:250px; "/>

-This index only has one addition 1 in its neighbors, and if that's added to the 3 OOB index values, that puts our value to 4.
-In our algorithm we are using today, the value that is required to change a 1 to a 0 is if it has less than 4 walls as neighbors.
+This index only has one addition one in its neighbors, and if that's added to the three OOB index values, that puts our value to four.
+In our algorithm we are using today, the value that is required to change a one to a zero is if it has less than four walls as neighbors.
 With that, we will leave this one in place and insert this value in the new array.

 <img src="image-6.png" alt="new array second index" style="width:250px; "/>

 We will follow this process for each index with the given rules below:

-- If the original value is 1 in the starting index, to be set to 0 in the new array, the neighbor values have to be less than 4.
+- If the original value is one in the starting index, to be set to zero in the new array, the neighbor values have to be less than four.
-- If the original value is 0 in the starting index, to be set to 1 in the new array, the neighbor values need to be 5 or higher.
+- If the original value is zero in the starting index, to be set to one in the new array, the neighbor values need to be five or higher.

 Let's speed this process along a bit.